 In the first years after graduating, graduates set up their own dance schools; work as freelance dance teachers in private dance schools, community settings or public sector schools; or become employed nationally and internationally in RAD and vocational dance schools.

-The aim of the lecture was to provide students with an insight into self-employment as a freelance dance teacher, or business owner, and an understanding of employment as an alternative.
+The aim of the lecture is to provide students with an insight into self-employment as a freelance dance teacher, or business owner, and an understanding of employment as an alternative.

-The focus therefore was on self-employment; business planning; registration, records and tax; and employment.
+The focus therefore is on self-employment; business planning; registration, records and tax; and employment.